nebojsa-prodana/spanish-long-term-visa-docker/README.md

 ### Available Commands in Container

-Type `visa-help` for a complete list of available commands:
+Type `visa-help` for a complete list of available commands

-**Website Access:**
-- `firefox-spanish` - Open Spanish visa website
-- `vnc-web` - Show VNC web access URL

-**Certificate Management:**
-- `cert-list` - List all certificates in Firefox
-- `cert-verify` - Show personal certificates only
-- `cert-import-help` - Show how to import certificates
-- `cert-debug` - Debug certificate database issues

-**System Diagnostics:**
-- `java-test` - Test Java installation
-- `firefox-test` - Test Firefox installation
-- `autofirma-test` - Test AutoFirma installation
-- `display-test` - Test X11 display
-- `smoke-test` - Run complete system validation

 ### Certificate Import Process